SeifMostafa/GP/README.md

 this is the master branch of Hello Product Graduate Project at FCI-CU in 2017 Team :
-Seif Mostafa , Ahmed Al Shaar , Mohamed Ahmed Fouad Al Dakkak , Ghassan Jandli
+Seif Mostafa , Ahmed Al Shaar , Mohamed Ahmed Fouad Al Dakkak , Ghassan Jandali Rifai

 Shortly : way to make products able to introduce themselves.